postech-group-38/tech-challenge/README.md

 ## Running the application and database with docker-compose

-1. To run the application with a database, please use the following command:
+1. To run the application with a database, use the following command:

     ```
     $ make up